Challenging harmful gender norms

 Outdated social norms and stereotypes can prevent women from achieving their full potential.
 By working with our brands, throughout our value chain, and with partners across industry and society, we aim to challenge harmful gender norms and empower women.

 Some of the strongest forces behind persistent gender gaps are harmful social norms and stereotypes that limit expectations of what women can or should do.
 These barriers discriminate against women.
 They are all around us, and they are deeply ingrained.

-What's more, these outdated norms are holding back the global economic growth and social progress that will come from women's empowerment and gender equality - the growth and progress that are at the heart of the UN's Sustainable Development Goals.
-The UN Secretary-General’s recent High-Level Panel on Women concluded: “Changing norms should be at the top of the 2030 Agenda”.
+What's more, these outdated norms are holding back the global economic growth and social progress that will come from women's empowerment and gender equality - the growth and progress that are at the heart of the UN's sustainable development goals.
+The UN Secretary-General’s High-Level Panel on Women in 2017 concluded: “Changing norms should be at the top of the 2030 Agenda”.
 We agree.

 How we’re challenging social norms